FIDE Test: What Are the Questions for the B1 Speaking Part (Parler) ?

 • À votre avis, quels sont les côtés positifs et négatifs de suivre une formation en plus de son travail ?

-D’un côté, c’est pratique parce que… mais de l’autre, c’est parfois difficile parce que…
+Tip: Organise your answer like this: D'un côté, c'est pratique parce que… mais de l'autre, c'est parfois difficile parce que…

-4. Express your opinion on a hypothetical situation
+4. Express Your Opinion on a Hypothetical Situation

 Example questions: